Chiara Francini

-Biography

-Born in Florence, she graduated in humanities with a thesis in literary hermeneutics.
+Early and personal life

+Born in Florence and raised in Campi Bisenzio, Francini graduated from the University of Florence with a degree in Literature, with a thesis in Italian Studies on the rhetoric of hermeneutics, receiving the highest mark of 110 with honors (cum laude).

+Since 2005, she has been in a relationship with Swedish security services entrepreneur Frederick Lundqvist (born 1976), with the couple spending time between her native Tuscany and Luleå, Sweden.

+Career

-After her graduation, she underwent a three-year theatre course in Florence, at the Teatro della Limonaia, directed by Barbara Nativi, under whose direction she played a role in Peanuts, written by Fausto Paravidino.
+After her graduation, Francini underwent a three-year theatre course in Florence, at the Teatro della Limonaia, directed by Barbara Nativi, under whose direction she played a role in Peanuts, written by Fausto Paravidino.
 For two consecutive years she acted in Faccia da comico under the artistic direction of Serena Dandini at the Ambra Jovinelli theatre in Rome.
 She got into television through Marco Giusti, who offered her a role in Blablabla and Stracult.

 She then had a part in Ragazze di San Frediano, directed by Vittorio Sindoni and in 2007 she was Marcia Meniconi, one of the protagonists of Gente di mare 2.
 In 2008, she played a major role in the sitcom Radio Sex, directed by Alessandro Baracco.

 Between 2007 and 2008 she took part in four movies: Leonardo Pieraccioni wanted her for the role of Giustina in A Beautiful Wife, Francesco Patierno chose her for Il mattino ha l'oro in bocca, Spike Lee, after casting her personally, had her play Fabiola, one of the victims of the Nazi massacre of Sant'Anna di Stazzema, in Miracle at St. Anna and finally in 2008 Stefano Tummolini offered her the role of Stella in Un altro pianeta (Eng.: One Day in a Life), a film shown at the 2008 Venice Film Festival, where it was awarded the Queer Lion, and at the Sundance Film Festival in 2009.

 In 2009, she acted in the television miniseries Le segretarie del sesto piano, directed by Angelo Longoni, and in the movie Feisbum!, directed by Emanuele Sana.